Notes@HKU by Jax

 ROC curve

-The ROC (Receiver Operating Characteristic) curve is a graphical representation of true positive rate against false positive rate at values of tt.
+The ROC (Receiver Operating Characteristic) curve is a graphical representation of TPR-FPR (true positive rate against false positive rate) at values of tt.
 The plot always starts at (0,0)(0,0) and ends at (1,1)(1,1).
+The point at (0,0) holds for t=1.

 The ideal ROC curve is for it to be close to top left corner (0,1)(0,1), which means TPR,FPR\Uparrow TPR, \Downarrow FPR.